nanit/api-gateway-example/README.md

 For example, you can verify that an HTTP call to http://api.mycompany.com/login is routed to your authentication service with the /login path.

-Each service states its routes in `app/services/service_name.conf`

-All conf files are loaded to the main nginx.conf.

 Running The Test
 ----------------